-We are proud to continue 27 years of continuous beach camp operations with the gray whales at San Ignacio Lagoon while providing an injection of new energy, excellence in guest experience and safety, new equipment and the introduction of luxury and sophistication.
-Tim Means and Baja Expeditions truly pioneered eco-tourism in Baja including the first gray whale camp at San Ignacio Lagoon 27 years ago.
+We are proud to continue 27 years of continuous beach camp operations with the grey whales at San Ignacio Lagoon while providing an injection of new energy, excellence in guest experience and safety, new equipment and the introduction of luxury and sophistication.
+Tim Means and Baja Expeditions truly pioneered eco-tourism in Baja including the first grey whale camp at San Ignacio Lagoon 27 years ago.

 — Ronald Z.

-Getting closer to a gray whale than you ever imagined
+Getting closer to a grey whale than you ever imagined

 You may wonder…